 Did you know?
 You Need to use at least a teaspoon of hand sanitizer for it to be effective at killing germs on your hands.

-Dr. Peter Jung, a pediatrician affiliated with Children's Memorial Hermann, has advice for parents.
+Dr. Peter Jung, a pediatrician at Blue Fish Pediatrics, in association with Children’s Memorial Hermann, has advice for parents.
 “In general, plain soap and water or alcohol-based hand sanitizers are preferred over antibacterial hand cleansers,” he says.
 “Antibacterial products have not been shown to confer any extra benefit beyond regular soap.”
 In fact, Dr. Jung warns that antibacterial cleansers “may increase the risk of selecting for antibiotic-resistant germs,” meaning they encourage the breeding of bacteria that can survive exposure to the chemicals meant to kill them.

 Antibiotic resistance in bacteria, caused in part by unnecessary antibiotic prescriptions and the antibiotics fed to the livestock we eat, is causing growing concern in the medical profession.
 With that in mind, parents should carefully read labels on the cleaning products they buy.
 They should also remember that soaping up and scrubbing your hands for 20 seconds under running water, that tried-and-true method, works wonders.